Millerstown, Kentucky

 Millerstown is an unincorporated community in Grayson County, Kentucky, in the United States.

 History

 Millerstown was incorporated in 1825.
 A post office was established at Millerstown in 1828, and remained in operation until it was discontinued in 1966.

+Geography

+Millerstown is located in the eastern portion of Grayson County along Kentucky Route 224 (KY 224) at its junction with KY 479.
+Millerstown is also located along the Nolin River, which marks the Hart County line.
+Just north of the community is the tripoint where the Grayson and Hart County lines meet up with those of Hardin County.